mikesilvers/msilversTakeHome/README.md

 7. Error handling for network problems.
 Added a modal display when there is a network issue or if the JSON is malformed.
 The modal allows the user to dismiss it or retry the request.

 ## Additional notes
 In this section a few concepts and issues are addressed.
+I am developing in XCode 14.2 using Apple Swift version 5.7.2.

 ### Warnings on the storyboard
 * The warnings from AlamoFire will not be addressed or discussed as they are out of our control and do not provide any problems.